Brazil returns: Race in Goiania

 - Asia and Australia tour: In the fall, the traditional Far East tour is on the agenda with races in Japan (Motegi), Indonesia (Mandalika), Australia (Phillip Island), and Malaysia (Sepang).

-- Finale in Europe: The season ends with the Portuguese Grand Prix in Portimao (November 15) and the traditional finale in Valencia (November 22).
+- Finale in Europe: The season ends with the Qatar Grand Prix in Lusail (November 8), followed by the Portuguese Grand Prix in Portimao (November 22) and the traditional finale in Valencia (November 29).
 Immediately after the Valencia race, the first official test for the motorcycles under the new regulations is scheduled for the following Tuesday.

 The provisional 2026 MotoGP calendar at a glance